paulsgcross/thispolo/_posts/2021-05-19-first-post.md

 Well, my name is Paul.
 I might be an indie game developer given that I have made a game (almost).
 Lastly, this blog is going to be a place to post updates and musings on all things relating to the former.

-This blog will be a place for me to ramble.
-That will include thoughts on game design and programming challenges.
+This initial blog post to give a rambling overview on the sort of person I am, some stuff I've been doing, and if you think I have anything worth saying.
+Later posts will include thoughts on game design and programming challenges.
 There may even be a spat of creative writing on here too...
 God help us all.

-This initial blog post to give a rambling overview on the sort of person I am, some stuff I've been doing, and if you think I have anything worth saying.

 ## Why video games?
 I love them.
 Simple as that.
 Grew up with them and was inspired by them.
 My major inspirations are: